-This Transportation Master Plan have identified potential solutions and concepts that would address existing and future growth, safety and community access.
-For implementation of the TMP to be successful, a quantitative model has been developed based on criteria to prioritize improvements objectively for implementation as budgets and funding provides.
-It is also noted that capital projects and operating plans (including maintenance and renewals) are often conflicting as priorities, and this implementation is not planned to determine a priority between the two, but rather provide a relative comparison of capital projects for consideration.
+This Transportation Master Plan has identified potential solutions and concepts that would address existing and future growth, as well as safety and community access.
+For implementation of the TMP to be successful, a quantitative model has been developed based on criteria to prioritize improvements objectively for implementation as budgets and funding provide.
+It is also noted that capital projects and operating plans (including maintenance and renewals) are often conflicting as priorities.
+This implementation is not designed to determine a priority between the two, but rather provide a relative comparison of capital projects for consideration.
 It is also not a comprehensive list of capital projects for Ponoka, rather a collection of projects that have been developed in response to the TMP objectives (see Figure 8-1).